 (photo credit: POOL)

-His conviction and sentence completed the extraordinary downfall of a man who was part of a tiny group of tycoons viewed as having outsized influence on a range of national issues.
+Danker’s conviction and sentence were part of the downfall of a man who was part of a tiny group of tycoons who for years have exerted an outsized influence on a range of national issues in Israel.